 I mean, what’s the likelihood that you’ll share an elevator with Daymond John of Shark Tank?
 Pretty slim, I know.
 But, what about the possibility of running into a local investor or possible future business partner at a networking event?
 Quite a bit higher, right?

-Regardless, the best thing you can do for your company is to have an elevator pitch, or two, ready for when the perfect opportunity presents itself.
+Regardless, the best thing you can do for your company is to have a pitch, or two, ready for when the opportunity presents itself.
+Read on to learn how to craft the perfect 30-second elevator pitch for your small business.

 The Art of Planning the Pitch